 Classes range from introductory topics - like What is Advent?
 What is Lent?, and The Insider’s Guide to Holy Week - to series on aspects of Ch…Read More »

 Bible Study meets at 9:30am every Wednesday after the Farmer's Market Eucharist.
 Each week we study the Gospel for the upcoming Sunday.
 Led by clergy, all are welcome whether dropping in once or twice, coming occasionally, or participating regularly.

 EfM is a four-year theological education program that forms participants in the breadth and depth of the Christian tradition and brings that into conversation with everyday life.
 Over the course of four years students read the Old and New Testaments and then immerse themselves in Christian history and theology.
 Details about the curriculum, reading materials and structure of the…Read More »

 We hold several one or two-day spiritual retreats on campus during the year, often with guest retreat leaders.
-This past year we had retreats on: Christian Mysticism led by Fr.
-William Menninger, one of the monks who developed the meditative practice of Centering Prayer; and another on Contemplative Spirituality led by the Rev. Dr. Richard Peace from Fuller Seminary.
+Recent retreats include Christian Mysticism led by Fr.
+William Menninger, one of the monks who developed the meditative practice of Centering Prayer; and another on Contemplative Spirituality led by the Rev. Dr. Richard Peace, professor at Fuller Seminary.

 Our parish hall has a labyrinth, for the ancient spiritual practice of sacred, prayerful walking.
 The design is a full replica of the medieval pattern in Chartres Cathedral in France.

 The experience of the prayerful path of the labyrinth can be described in many ways - a walking meditation, a crucible of change, a watering hole for the spirit and a mirror of the soul.
 There are …Read More »

 Each month our women’s and men’s groups gather for dinner and conversation.
 The women meet the first Wednesday of the month and the men on the fourth Wednesday.